 Then you need to follow the steps highlighted in the following methods.

-1. Create a Searchable Drop Down List with Formulas in Excel
+1. Applying Excel Formula to Create Searchable Drop Down List

 First, we will create a searchable dropdown list using excel formulas.
 Follow the steps below to be able to do that.

 - First, enter the following formula in cell E5 in the sheet named States.